JoshuaWise/integer/README.md

 typeof num === 'number'; // => true
 ```

-However, I will prevent you from converting an `integer64` to an unsafe number, and vice-versa.
+However, we will prevent you from converting an `integer64` to an unsafe number, and vice-versa.

 ```js
 // This will throw a RangeError